0xarun/Write-ups/THM/cherryblossom/cherryblossom.md

 ```

-ssh as lily no user.txt file move to johan
+ssh as lily there is no user.txt file then move to another user johan

 	cat /var/backups/shadow.bak